KamiMoon/js-standards-and-eclipse/README.md

 var some_variable = 5; //bad
 ```

+### Eclipse IDE help

+This assumes you are using an Eclipse IDE version such as Luna that has support for JavaScript such as http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/marsr

 ###### Recommended way to import a JS project into Eclipse
 * Temporarily turn off build automatically, because node_modules folder is too big.